 On the exhales, slowly release your head and straighten legs as you lower them to the ground.
 Repeat 21 times.
 At the end of the set, relax the body and take several deep breaths, resting on your back.

-The second rite strengthens the abdominals and stimulates the energy center associated with the pancreas.
+The second rite strengthens the abs and stimulates the energy center associated with the pancreas.

 This exercise opens the solar plexus, heart and throat.
 It also helps cleanse and balance the emotions.